What drives decisions to participate in your organization’s educational programming?

 There are a couple of points I’d like to add in this re-run of my original post, and both of them align tightly with the previous two points.

 The first is that social proof – in, for example, the form of high quality testimonials – is a very important tool in cultivating a sense of identity and affiliation.
 We’ve argued again and again that any organization can benefit from regular (at a minimum, annual) efforts to gather and publish testimonials.
 This is the lowest hanging of the proverbial low hanging fruit when it comes to improving your marketing efforts.
-(See here and here for tips.)
+(Some tips on testimonials .)

 The second is that brand is more important than ever.
 Make no mistake: your brand – or more accurately, perception of it – plays directly into the sense of identity and affiliation you will be able to cultivate with your members.
 What kind of focused efforts do you have under way to build your overall organizational brand – and, just as critically – the brand of your educational programs?
 As we’ve noted before, a strong brand can really accelerate momentum on your Value Ramp – meaning that is basically accelerates the decision to learn.